Nondiscrimination & Non-harassment Policy

 Retaliation: Retaliation means any adverse treatment (beyond a slight or annoyance) that is taken because a person engaged in protected activity (e.g., opposing discriminatory practices, filing a discrimination or discriminatory harassment complaint, or participating in an investigation, conduct hearing or an attempt at resolution, etc.) or for the purpose of interfering with right or privilege granted under anti-discrimination laws.

-Concerns about discrimination and/or harassment are handled by the College's Office of Equity& Inclusion.
-The Office of Equity & Inclusion has both an informal and formal method for resolving the complaints of an individual who believes that he or she has been discriminated against or harassed.
+Concerns about discrimination and/or harassment are handled by the College’s Office of Equity& Inclusion.
+The Office of Equity & Inclusion has both an informal and formal method for resolving the complaints of an individual who believes that they have been discriminated against or harassed.
 The Informal Resolution Process and the Formal Complaint Procedure are both described below.

 Normally, the Informal Resolution Process is completed before the Formal Discrimination Complaint Procedure begins.
 There may, however, be circumstances in which it is more appropriate to address a concern about discrimination or harassment by initiating the Formal Discrimination Complaint Procedure.
 Those circumstances include situations in which: